 Customer Counting: How To Analyze Retail Store Traffic

 Consider this: you manage a furniture showroom, and store analytics indicate that 75% of your visitors are women.
-The data also shows that most of your prospects (~60%) visit between 10 a.m. and 3 p.m. on Saturdays.
+The data also shows that around 60% of your prospects visit between 10 a.m. and 3 p.m. on Saturdays.
 Based on this information alone, you can create a lot of sales opportunities and optimize store operations.
-Some retailers have constant access to details like these because they actively collect and analyze store traffic data.
+Some retailers have constant access to such details because they actively collect and analyze store traffic data.

 The first step is to calculate and analyze visitor traffic data.
 This provides an overview of how many people visit your store, your busiest periods, and other pertinent information about your visitors.